nguyendang2909/ezdating-api/README.md

 ## Description

-A dating application using NestJS, PostgreSQL and MongoDB
+A dating application using NestJS, Redis and MongoDB

 ## Installation